 What is the value of the Bible?

-From the way Peterson uses Biblical stories in his talks and his book, he seems to take a approach which has been called “existential theology.”
-Existential theology is a usually theologically liberal, that is heterodox, way of seeing Christianity in which the stories and concepts of the Bible gives insight into human nature, into the dilemma’s of the human condition, but are not (necessarily) in themselves literally true ( by which I mean, they didn’t happen).
+From the way Peterson uses biblical stories in his talks and his book, he seems to take a approach which has been called “existential theology.”
+Existential theology is a usually theologically liberal, that is heterodox, way of seeing Christianity in which the stories and concepts of the Bible give insight into human nature, into the dilemmas of the human condition, but are not (necessarily) in themselves literally true.
+The stories didn’t happen and the concepts only have metaphorical truth.
 Paul Tillich was an existential theologian who believed that the only literally true statement that can be made of God is that he is the “ground of being” which seems to imply some sort of pantheism or panentheism.
 But everything else that Christianity says about God is thought to be just a metaphor, even the notion of God as personal.
 The same general idea can be found throughout liberal theology.
-Liberal theologians tend to believe in some sort of God, but believe that the specifics of revelation should be seen metaphorically (regardless, it seems, of whether the authors of the Bible understood themselves to be imparting literal or metaphorical stories).
-Also, liberal theologians like to reduce Christianity to it’s moral principles (which is also something that Peterson seems to resonate with).
+Liberal theologians tend to believe in some sort of God, but they think that the specifics of revelation should be seen metaphorically (regardless, it seems, of whether the authors of the Bible understood themselves to be imparting literal or metaphorical truths).
+Also, liberal theologians like to reduce Christianity to its moral principles (which is also something that Peterson seems to resonate with).

 The Wisdom of Philomena